Facts about the Netherlands

 The country is divided into twelve provinces and each province has its own commissioner, executive and council.
 Its economy is one of the world's Top 20.
 The Netherlands was a founding member of the European Union (EU) and uses the euro (€) as its currency.

 The official language of the Netherlands is Dutch, a West Germanic language, closely related to German and also resembling English.
 Dutch is also spoken in Belgium and in Suriname.
 Friesland [Frisian: Fryslân] is the only one of the twelve Dutch provinces with an officially recognised regional language.

 The Dutch are known for their mastery of foreign languages.
 Most have a good grasp of English and/or German, and to a lesser extent French or Spanish.

 If you're living in the Netherlands, it's important to have a basic understanding of the Dutch language.
 This will allow you to converse more easily with your colleagues, supermarket employees, etc.

 The Netherlands has two national holidays – King's Day [Dutch: Koningsdag] on 27 April and Liberation Day [Dutch: Bevrijdingsdag] on 05 May.
 However, most businesses are open on 05 May.
 Employers also recognise several other holidays – New Year's Day, Good Friday, Easter Monday, Ascension Day, Whit Monday, Christmas Day and Boxing Day.
 Whether you'll get these days off work or not, depends on your employment contract.

 You'll find a list of the Top 10 Dutch traditions below:

-- Going door to door with lanterns and singing songs on St. Martin's Day [Dutch: Sint Maarten] (11 November).
+- Children going door to door with lanterns singing songs (and collecting sweets for their singing) on St. Martin's Day [Dutch: Sint Maarten] - 11 November